What is Flax Fiber?

 Sowing of Flaxseed

 The required seed rate for this crop is 30-40 seeds kg/ha.
-And seeds can be sown according to the line sowing method with uniform distribution.
-And seeds must be placed 4-5 cm below the soil.
+Seeds can be sown according to the line sowing method with uniform distribution.
+Seeds must be placed 4-5 cm below the soil.

 Spacing between each row can be kept as 20-30 cm and between each crop can be kept as 10 cm.
 The moisture level must be good as this crop requires more moisture.
 Make sure moisture is maintained in the germination phase and in each development phase, so proper irrigation practices must be done.